yasenAlexiev/django_first_steps/djangocourse/README.md

 ## 📚 Learning Resources

-This project is part of the Udemy course "Django 5.0 & Python: The Ultimate Web Development Bootcamp".
+This project is part of the Udemy course "Full Stack Web Development with Django 5, TailwindCSS, HTMX".
 The course covers:

 - Django fundamentals
 - Authentication and authorization